-Individual Advocacy is when a person with a disability is assisted by an advocate who takes action on their behalf and in their best interests.
+Individual Advocacy supports people with any type of disability who want assistance from an advocate to take action on their behalf and in their best interests.

 This can be:

-- Providing information and advice so that the person with a disability can advocate for themselves.
+- Providing information and advice so that the person with disability can advocate for themselves.